kevin-tong-msft/azure-cli-mcp/README.md

 ## What can it do?

 It has access to the full Azure CLI, so it can do anything the Azure CLI can do.
-It also has a few scenarios:
+Here are a few scenarios:

 - Listing your resources and checking their configuration.
-For example, you can get the rate limits of model deployed to Azure OpenAI.
+For example, you can get the rate limits of a model deployed to Azure OpenAI.
 - Fixing some configuration or security issues.
 For example, you can ask it to secure a Blob Storage account.
 - Creating resources.
 For example, you can ask it to create an Azure Container Apps instance, an Azure Container Registry, and connect them using managed identity.